 ClickFlare has more than 150 ready-made tracking templates for top affiliate networks, so you only need to select your network from this list:

 Note: If your affiliate network is not on this list, don’t worry.
 We only need the documentation from your network, and we can create a custom template for you.
+Once you click on one of the options, for example ClickDealer, you will see this screen, already pre-filled in with the required parameters from your network:

 You can add additional parameters, but in most cases the setup above would work.
 If you scroll below, you will find the postback URL (which is automatically generated by ClickFlare).

 You simply need to copy it and paste it in your affiliate network.
 This will ensure that conversions are posted from your network to ClickFlare.

 Note: Some affiliate networks allow you to set a global postback, which means you only need to set this once and it will be applicable for all your campaigns.
 If this option is not available, you will need to set this postback for each campaign.